-Keep your emergency kit in waterproof storage.
-Set quarterly reminders to review your emergency kit, check use-by dates on perishable items and restock items if you need to.
+Keep your emergency kit in a waterproof container and set quarterly reminders to review its contents, checking use-by dates on perishable items and restocking items if required.

-Make sure that your insurance is up to date and that the level of cover is adequate for
+Make sure that your insurance is up to date and your level of cover is adequate for

 Knowing if your area is prone to disasters will help you better understand the risks.
 If you're not sure, check with